Kuni27/EcoFriendly-Marketplace/README.md

 # Eco-Kart - A website that deals with selling of only eco friendly products and help everyone contribute to a better planet.

-We  have developed  **Ecommerce web Application using Spring MVC** with following functionalities modules
+We  have developed  **Ecommerce web Application using Spring MVC** with following functionalities

 ### Functionalities:

 1. User Registeration Cell.

 2. **CRUD Operations** like
-1. Register the new user.
+  .
+Register the new user.
-2. Adding product to cart.
+  .
+Adding product to cart.

 ### Tools and Technologies: